SENSAAS/sensaas/docs/index.rst

 Run sensaas.py
 ==============

+**Please check that you have installed the appropriate versions** (open3D 0.12.0.0 for python 3.7 with Linux/Windows/MacOSX).

 This algorithm is used to optimize an alignment of 2 molecules or proteins.
 You can see results on `PyMol <https://pymol.org/2/>`_, if you don't own PyMol yet, click here: `Visualization`_.